akalicki/genomics-csi/quality-assessment/README.md

 | **T**    |   1,870 |   3,880 |   3,266 | 537,421 |  23,639 |
 | **-**    |  10,425 |  11,692 |  12,588 |  14,491 |       0 |

-Not that "A" and "T" nucleotides match with themselves far more often than "C" and "G" nucleotides.
+Note that "A" and "T" nucleotides match with themselves far more often than "C" and "G" nucleotides.
 These findings raise the question of why some nucleotides might align with themselves more than others, but are ultimately consistent with our results from the previous Hackathon.